Freshwater West beach

 To help understand these issues, and consider future options, the UK Community Renewal Fund is funding an indpendent study of current visitor management and environmental impacts.
 The Fund would like as many people as possible who feel passionate about Freshwater West to participate in the study through an anonymous online survey that is being faciliated by Planning Solutions Consulting Limited.
 The study aims to support future more sustainable management of the site,and whilst subject to funding and planning considerations, we want as many people as possible who use the beach and area to give us their views and aspirations for its future.

 If you’d like to contribute further to the consultation you can do so by completing the survey online via this link https://www.surveymonkey.co.uk/r/UserFeedbackFreshWest or at public drop-in sessions in June, details of which will be shared shortly via our social media channels.

 The south-westerly facing beach is popular with surfers and is often regarded as one of Wales' best surfing spots, with consistent swell and waves.
 However, Freshwater West is only recommended for the more experienced surfer as there’s a strong rip current.

-Please note there will be no lifeguard service at Freshwater West for the 2020 season.
+Please note the lifeguard service at Freshwater West will commence on 18th June for the 2022 season.
 Please visit the RNLI website for further information.

 Here is what RNLI Lead Lifeguard Supervisor for South Wales, Chris Rigby, has said about the potential dangers of the water there: